 If you're looking for something a bit more sophisticated, The Smith Center for the Performing Arts features outstanding performances from musical and stage legends in their Reynolds Hall and exceptional acts in their intimate Cabaret Jazz room.

 Somewhere in the foggy middle ground between sophisticated delights and tawdry trysts lies Britney Spears residency at Planet Hollywood.

 And when it comes to drag, no one does it better than Frank Marino and his talented cast of female impersonators in "Divas" at The Quad.

 Q: Can I get married in Vegas?

-Chapels offering LGBT wedding ceremonies include Cupid's Wedding Chapel, Silver Bell Wedding Chapel, Gay Chapel of Las Vegas, Eternal Hope Ministry.
+Many other chapels including Cupid's Wedding Chapel, Silver Bell Wedding Chapel, Eternal Hope Ministry and more offer LGBTQ accommodations.
 For more information on these chapels, visit the VEGAS.com guide to wedding chapels.